-Franciscan St. Margaret Health - in conjunction with Franciscan Alliance, and Alverno Clinical Labs - offers a one-year internship program for Medical Technology students.
+Franciscan St. Margaret Health - in conjunction with Franciscan Alliance, and Alverno Clinical Labs - offers a one-year internship program for Medical Laboratory Science students.
 The program is designed to train either 3+1 or 4+1 students who have completed all their required college prerequisites.

 The curriculum consists of both didactic and laboratory sessions, with emphasis on the clinical hands-on teaching to include all areas of the laboratory.
 During their internship, students are expected to be in class Monday through Friday, eight hours a day.
 Classroom study is divided between the Hammond Campus and Alverno Clinical Labs on Inter-State Plaza, off Indianapolis Blvd., across from the Tri-State bus station.
 Students receive written and practical exams at frequent intervals throughout the year.
 Upon completion of the internship, students are expected to sit for a national board of registry exam.

-The Medical Technology program is accredited by National Accrediting Agency for Clinical Laboratory Science (NAACLS).
+The Medical Laboratory Science program is accredited by National Accrediting Agency for Clinical Laboratory Science (NAACLS).
 You may contact NAACLS for more information about Medical Technology at www.naacls.org.

 Application and Admission

 Students may either receive applications from their college counselors, the director of the program at Franciscan St. Margaret, or download here.

 Once completed, applications are sent back to the director of the Medical Technology program.
-Applications must be received before Dec.
+All application material must be received before Dec.
 1 of each year.
 Official transcripts, letters of intent and the application fee must be sent along with the application.
 Personal interviews are conducted with each viable candidate and are usually scheduled after the application packet has been received by the director.
 Interviews are conducted from October through the middle of December.